 As the founder of Ahrefs, a Singaporean-based SaaS company providing SEO services, Dmitry Gerasimenko knows a thing or two about bootstrapping.

-I don't know what applied mathematics involves, but I made the mistake of googling it, I shouldn't have bothered.
-I remain clueless.
-Dmitry studied the subject at Kyiv Polytechnic University, in his native country of Ukraine and while doing so, he ran various tech-related side hustles.
+I don't know what applied mathematics involves, but I made the mistake of googling it, and I shouldn't have bothered because I remain utterly clueless.
+Either way, it sounds quite impressive.
+Dmitry studied the subject at Kyiv Polytechnic University in his native country of Ukraine and while doing so, he ran various tech-related side hustles.